KxSystems/ml/docs/utilities/metric.md

 .ml.corrMatrix data
 ```

-Where

--  `data`  is a sample from a distribution as a matrix or simple table

-returns the covariance of the data
+Where `data` is a sample from a distribution as a matrix or simple table, returns the covariance of the data.

 ```q
 q)tab:([]A:asc 100?1f;B:desc 100?1000f;C:100?100)